-If you have obtained a legal proxy and wish to participate in the Annual Meeting, you must pre-register by 9:00 a.m.
-Eastern Time on July 17, 2025, at www.cesonlineservices.com/sonm25 vm.
+If you have obtained a legal proxy and wish to participate in the Annual Meeting, you must pre-register by [XX:XX a.m.]
+Pacific Time on July 17, 2025, at [XX].

 The Orbic Group has notified the Company that it intends to file its own proxy statement with the SEC in connection with the solicitation of proxies from stockholders of the Company.
 Accordingly, you may receive solicitation materials from the Orbic Group seeking your proxy to vote in favor of the Orbic Nominees.
 If you do receive any materials other than from the Company, our Board strongly urges you to discard and NOT to sign or return any proxy card sent to you by the Orbic Group, even if the Orbic Group's blue proxy card provides an option to vote for the Board's nominees.
 Our Board recommends you vote "FOR" the Board's five (5) nominees by submitting the enclosed WHITE proxy card.
 Even if you would like to elect some or all of the Orbic Nominees, we strongly recommend you use the Company's WHITE proxy card to do so.